psychemedia/middle-english-romances/sir-isumbras.md

 Whenne that thay herde hym swa gates crye,
 That thaire schippes had soghte;
 The sowdane bade do hym awaye,
-" For thay lefe nott on owre laye,
+"For thay lefe nott on owre laye,
 Loke that ȝe gyffe hym noghte!"

 XXII.

 A knyghte saide to the sowdane kynge,
-" Now certis, syr, it es a wondir thynge
+"Now certis, syr, it es a wondir thynge
 ȝone pore mane for to see;
 For he es bothe lange and heghe,
 The faireste mane that ever I seghe,